RAYMOND L. (RAY) KAPPE, FAIA (1927-2019)

 1986 - University of UCLA Northwest Campus Student Housing and Recreation Development, unbuilt.

-1987 - The George Padgett Residence, 5610 Naples Canal, Long Beach CA, listed as designed by Ron Kappe.
-As of 2013 still owned by the Padgett family.
+1987 - The George Padgett Residence, 5610 Naples Canal, Long Beach CA. Designed by Kappe Architects.
+As of 2022, still owned by the Padgett family.
+Bottom two photos by Michael Locke.

 1987 - The Ron and Jacqueline Behling House, 1128 Tigertail Road, Los Angeles CA. Designed with Finn Kappe.
 Unbuilt.
 Land belonged to architect Dale Yonkin as of 2012.

-1987 - The Lederer Residence Remodel, 390 Vance Street, Pacific Palisades CA, designed with Finn Kappe.
+1987 - The Lederer Residence Remodel, 390 Vance Street, Santa Monica CA. Designed with Finn Kappe.
 Kept the Spanish exterior and added a Modernist interior.
 Sold in 2012 to Paul Solomon Trust.
+For sale in 2022.
+Bottom 3 photos by Michael Locke.

 1987 - The Millar Residence, Pacific Palisades CA, with Finn Kappe.
 Status unknown.